-No consumer human health exposure assessment has not been performed as use of cosmetic products is not covered under the scope of REACH (1907/2006 as amended).
-General population DNEL was derived only to complete an exposure assessment for man via the environment.
+No consumer human health exposure assessment has been performed as use of cosmetic products is not covered under the scope of REACH (1907/2006 as amended).
+General population DNEL (oral, systemic effects, long-term) was derived only to complete an exposure assessment for man via environment.